hexinfra/gorox/README.md

 Quickstart
 ==========

-  To start using Gorox, you can download an official binary distribution.
+  To start using Gorox, you can download the official binary distributions.
 If you need to build from source, please ensure you have Go >= 1.19 installed:

     shell> go version

-  Then build Gorox (set CGO_ENABLED=0 if failed):
+  Then build Gorox with Go (set CGO_ENABLED=0 if failed):

     shell> go build